huggingface/blog/segmoe.md

 Any number of models can be combined.
 For detailed information on how to create a config file, please refer to the [github repository](https://github.com/segmind/segmoe)

 **Note**
 Both Huggingface Models and CivitAI Models are supported.
-For CivitAI models, paste the download link of the model, For Example: "https://civitai.com/api/download/models/239306"
+For CivitAI models, paste the download link of the model, for example: "https://civitai.com/api/download/models/239306"

 Then run the following command: